Sravana766/DataMapper/README.md

 4. A Fourier Transform was used using the **Numpy** function *np.fft.fft()* to indetify any additional noise that may be part of the dataset.
 5. After identify high frequency noise present in the data, a moving mean filter was applied to smooth the function and remove the noise.
 6. The newly filtered data is stored into a 3D Numpy array that contains the *timestamp*, *machine*, and the *value* collected.

+## Credits
+To write the program various tutorials and reference pages were used.
+Here is a list pages used to build the program:
+1. <a href="https://www.google.com/" target="_blank">Google</a>